RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_BCLFragmentMutateMover_type.md

 -   **conf_sample_dihed**: If true, sample across dihedral bins; if false, restrict conformational sampling to current dihedral bins
 -   **conf_sample_rings**: If true, sample rings; if false, restrict conformational sampling to current ring conformer
 -   **conf_sample_bond_angles**: If true, sample bond angles and lengths; if false, restrict conformational sampling to current bond angles and lengths
 -   **object_data_label**: (REQUIRED) The BCL Object Data Label specifying the mutate to use and the options with which that mutate will be constructed.
+To view all of the options available to a mutate, pass 'help' as the argument to the mutate.
+For example, if you are making an ExtendWithLinker flavor of this mover, in your XML script Mover definition for BCLFragmentMutateMover, the 'object_data_label' attribute would read 'ExtendWithLinker(help)'.
 -   **n_max_mutate_attempts**: The maximum number of retry attempts that can occur for any single mutate move.
 Retry attempts are initiated when a mutated fragment fails the internal druglikeness filter or when 3D coordinates cannot be generated for the mutated fragment.
--   **reference_fragment_filename**: Path to a file that specifies a small molecule SDF.
-If provided, this fragment will be compared to the current pose residue small molecule ligand.
-The common substructure atoms will be fixed as non-mutable (unless they are within a ring structure that contains at least one mutable atom accessible by a RingSwap mutate).
-The non-conserved atoms will be set to mutable.
-This allows new substructures created with one instance of this mover to be the subject of modification by a separate instance of this mover in a protocol.
-Specifying a filename here supersedes any 'mutable_atoms' specified in the 'object_data_label' argument.

 ---